freelawproject/hr/handbook/handbook.md

 ### Payroll
 Administered every other Friday, via direct deposit.

-The organization's Executive Director is available to help with any payroll or benefits questions.
+The organization's Operations Manager is available to help with any payroll or benefits questions.

 ### Benefits
-All employees are encouraged to enroll in pre-tax Simple IRA retirement plans and 529 college savings plans.
-Please see our [IRA documentation](https://github.com/freelawproject/hr/blob/master/handbook/simple-ira.md) for details on that.
+All employees are encouraged to enroll in our 401(k) plan and HRA (health reimbursement arrangement).
+Please see our [401(k) documentation] and [HRA documentation] for more details on that.

 Life insurance and flexible spending accounts for dependent care and health care spending are available upon request.